All Episodes

 Did you sustain much of an injury from this?

-I mean, was it a snowflake slap, or is it like they're known for to, you know, where they had something, you know, they hit you with or something.
+I mean, was it a snowflake slap or is it like they're known for to, you know, where they had something, you know, they hit you with or something?

 He tried his best.

-So um yeah, definitely a snowflake punch, but um, you know, these people were definitely out for blood, and they're still characterized as uh counter protesters and peaceful in the media, including including by guys like I Isaacson and uh, you know, the Department of Justice has already filed uh inquiries into Dream Post for for hosting some of their online activities.
+But, you know, these people were definitely out for blood, and they're still characterized as counter-protesters and peaceful in the media, including by guys like Isaacson.

-We know police agencies have have mentioned them publicly, so you know, anyone touting them should definitely not be in charge of an academic arena, let alone for the John Jay school.
+So, you know, anyone touting them should definitely not be in charge of an academic arena, let alone for the John Jay School.

 Right.

-And so that's where last week on my show, the experts, which you can uh uh tune in with I'd love to have you on that show anytime you want to be on there.
+I'd love to have you on that show anytime you want to be on there.

-It's eight PM Eastern Standard Time on uh Facebook, Twitter, and YouTube, so I'm okay on all of them.
+It's 8 p.m.
+Eastern Standard Time on Facebook, Twitter, and YouTube.

-She should resign for employing somebody who said that cops should be dead and who's part of a communist subversive violent group that preaches terrorism.
+She should resign for employing somebody who said that cops should be dead and who's part of a communist, subversive, violent group that preaches terrorism.

 No, I think that's 100% legitimate.

-Uh and you know, leftists are already trying to say that we're somehow contradicting ourselves when it comes to free speech.
+And, you know, leftists are already trying to say that we're somehow contradicting ourselves when it comes to free speech.

-So, you know, if he were to be terminated or if there were to be action taken against these individuals, it wouldn't be a strike against free speech.
+So, you know, if he were to be terminated or there were to be action taken against these individuals, it wouldn't be a strike against free speech.

 It would specifically be a strike against individuals who condone violence in the political arena.

-Um so, you know, it's definitely taken a turn for the worst, and you know, uh you should hold leaders accountable.
+So, you know, it's definitely taken a turn for the worse.

 So I got two questions for you here.

-First of all, you call yourself the black Hannity.
+First of all, you call yourself the Black Hannity.

 Where did that come from?

-I gotta know the story.
+I got to know this story.

-So I love it.
+I love it.

-Actually, there is John Gillum is a football player and a professional football player.
+John Gillum is a football player and a professional football player.

-We'll we'll talk about that before.
+We'll talk about that before.

-Uh the media's response was fair when it comes to alt media and conservative media.
+The media's response was fair when it comes to alt media and conservative media.

-Well, not neither am I. I was uh uh a contributor there for a year and uh was only on there for four months because they realized this guy tells the truth and not our narrative, and so quickly um they uh they shelved me, which was fine with me.
+I was a contributor there for a year and was only on there for four months because they realized this guy tells the truth and not our narrative.

 They paid me for the rest of the year.

-Just uh uglier and more communistic in the way that they talk and supportive of all these things.
+Just uglier and more communistic in the way that they talk and supportive of all these things.

 He is from campusreform.org.

-Uh, he's a correspondent and senior at Berkeley.
+He's a correspondent and senior at Berkeley.

 Heaven help you, my friend.